French content coming soon.

 When the Med Jet arrived at Penticton to pick up Grand Chief Phillip, his family members gathered around, gave him hugs and sent him best wishes.
 His mother locked her arms around his neck and would not let go.
-“Is this the last time I’ll see my mother and my family?” he wondered.
-He looked around before he boarded the Med Jet with a few other patients.
+“Is this the last time I’d see my mother and my family?”
+He looked around before he boarded the Med Jet with few other patients.
 Anxiety filled the atmosphere as the ride was silent without a single word to be said.

-Thanks to advancements in medical research and treatment, his transplant was a success.
+Thanks to the advancement in medical research and treatment, his transplant was a success.

-23 years post-transplant, Grand Chief Phillip, President of the Union of BC Indian Chiefs for 21 years and a long-standing member of the Penticton Indian Band for over 24 years, of which he was also an elected Chief and Councillor, continues to play an active leadership role in aboriginal communities, defending the rights of Indigenous Peoples.
-He is enjoying his 30th year of sobriety, living his second chance at life to the fullest with his wife of 33 years, Joan, his three sons, two daughters and 15 grandchildren.
+22 years post transplant, Grand Chief Phillip, President of the Union of BC Indian Chiefs of 21 years, and a long-standing member of the Penticton Indian Band for over 24 years, of which he was also an elected Chief and Councillor, continues to play an active leadership role in the aboriginal communities, defending the rights of Indigenous Peoples.
+He is enjoying his 30th year of sobriety, living his second chance at life to the fullest with his wife of 33 years, Joan, his three sons, two daughters and fifteen grand children.

 Drs.
 Thomas Randall (retired), Terry Waters and Jacqueline Trudeau are anesthesiologists with a special interest in liver transplantation.
-They assess the patients prior to the procedure with the intention to optimizing them for this major operation.
+They assess the patients prior to the procedure with a view to optimizing them for this major operation.
 They then manage the patients through the intraoperative period which involves sophisticated monitoring, care of vital organ systems, and transfusion support that can last anywhere from 6-10 hours.

 After obtaining a medical degree together at UBC, Dr. Thomas Randall and Dr. Terry Waters went to New Zealand and Australia for a rotating internship from 1976-78.
 They also travelled across Asia together.
 Dr. Randall stayed in the United Kingdom for about a year doing medical and emergency locums in several hospitals.
 Upon returning to Canada and a short practice as a family physician, Dr. Randall started a General Surgery Fellowship, but shortly after he transferred to anesthesiology obtaining his fellowship.
 This was followed by several anesthetic locums around the province and he returned on staff at VGH in 1986.
 In 1987 Dr. Randall became involved in both the retrieval committee and liver transplant committee to prepare for the actual commencement of solid organ transplants such as liver, lung, heart and heart-lung.